Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 ### []()Perm-Groups

-Each permission-type has 3 perm-groups to which the pemissions can be set for, these are displayed on your `/resident` perm line as FAO and stand for Friend, Ally, Outsider.
-For residents the Friend group consists of a player's friend list.
-For towns the perm line reads RAO, with R representing Residents (players in that town) and mayors need to use `/t set perm resident blah on/off` instead of `/t set perm friend blah on/off` The other groups are:
+Each permission-type has 4 perm-groups to which the pemissions can be set for, these are displayed on your `/resident` perm line as FTAO and stand for Friend, Town, Ally, Outsider.
+For residents the Friend group consists of a player's friend list; Town consists of townmembers.
+For towns the perm line reads RNAO, with R representing Residents (players in that town); Nation representing residents of towns in your nation.
+Mayors need to use `/t set perm resident blah on/off` instead of `/t set perm friend blah on/off` The other groups are:

 -   Ally
-    -   Players from your town,
+    -   On personally-owned plots allies consist of players in your nation and players in your nation's allies.
-    -   other towns in your nation,
+    -   On town-owed plots it is players in your nation's allies.
-    -   and nations your nation is allied with.
 -   Outsiders
     -   Players who are not part of your town or nation or nation's allies.